f5devcentral/f5-agility-labs-big-iq/docs/class2/module1/lab_section1.rst

 .. image:: _media/image10.png
 .. image:: _media/image11.png

-NOTE: The Advanced Firewall Manager (AFM) and Application Security Manager (ASM) security modules would be configured in a **Security** section, but since those modules are not provisioned, the menus are not accessible at this time.
+NOTE: The Advanced Firewall Manager (AFM) and Application Security Manager (ASM) security modules would be viewed and configured under the **Security** menu, but since those modules are not yet provisioned, those configurations are not presented in the menu.

 Feel free to navigate through **Local Traffic** -> **Virtual Servers**.
 The **Pools** and **Nodes** sections will also be empty.